 Acquired Brain Injury (ABI) refers to any damage to the brain that occurs after birth and is not related to a congenital or a degenerative disease.

-Millions of Canadians live with the effects of Acquired Brain Injury.
-There are an estimated 2,700-3,000 new brain injuries every year in Nova Scotia alone.
-Brain injury affects up to 70,000 Nova Scotians — it is the leading killer and disabler of people under 44.
+Millions of Canadians live with the effects of Acquired Brain Injury, with over 70,000 in Nova Scotia alone³.
+There are an estimated 17,000 new brain injuries every year in Nova Scotia¹, with nearly 7,500 of these injuries causing prolonged symptoms².
+Brain injury affects over 70,000 Nova Scotians — it is the leading killer and disabler of people under 40¹.

 There are more people impacted by acquired brain injuries than the combined numbers of people who have breast cancer, spinal cord injury, multiple sclerosis, and HIV/AIDS.
 The effects also extend to those living with and caring for people with ABIs.

 Living in Nova Scotia presents an even greater challenge for brain injury survivors and their families.
 Though things are improving, there are few appropriate publicly-funded services and supports specific to brain injury in Nova Scotia — particularly if you live outside Halifax.

 If you are a brain injury survivor, family/caregiver, professional, we urge you to become a member of Brain Injury Association of Nova Scotia at no cost!
 We also encourage members of the public to become a member and support an underserved community (no cost to join).

 There is strength in numbers, and we will do our very best to keep you connected to your community through free program offerings, training courses, and support groups for survivors, caregivers, and professionals, offer service navigation support, advocate for change at all levels of government, and continue to expand our education and peer support networks to communities across Nova Scotia.
 You are not alone.